RI-imaging/ODTbrain/README.md

       pip install cffi
       pip install numpy==1.7.0

-- The tests fail on old Python installations.
-Please check the algorithms by running the examples.

 ### Testing
+**Note**: The tests may fail for some Python installations.
+Please check the algorithms by running the examples or update your distribution to the latest version.

 After cloning into odtbrain, create a virtual environment

     virtualenv --system-site-packages ve